evkx/evkx.github.io/content/models/xiaomi/su7/su7_ultra/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 95.0 kWh and a net usable capacity of 93.7 kWh, providing a 1.3 kWh buffer (1.4%) for battery protection.
-Operating at a nominal voltage of 871 volts, it qualifies as an 800-volt battery system.
+Operating at a nominal voltage of 897 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

-The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 800 km (497 miles).
-The energy consumption is 11.7 kWh/100 km based on the CLTC standard test.
+The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 700 km (435 miles).
+The energy consumption is 13.4 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of  kW.
-Charging from 0% to 100% takes approximately 39 minutes, while a more typical scenario from 10% to 80% takes 18 minutes with an average charging speed of 218 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 75%.
-This results in an effective charging speed, including time lost, of 177 kW, with each charging session taking about 23 minutes and 55 seconds.
+The vehicle supports fast DC charging with a maximum power of 410 kW.
+Charging from 0% to 100% takes approximately 29 minutes, while a more typical scenario from 10% to 80% takes 12 minutes with an average charging speed of 336 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 77%.
+This results in an effective charging speed, including time lost, of 245 kW, with each charging session taking about 17 minutes and 1 seconds.
 This exceptionally fast charging capability makes the Xiaomi SU7 Ultra one of the most efficient and convenient EVs for long-distance travel.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 17 kWh/100 km, the trip would take approximately 8 hours and 46 minutes.
-This journey would require one charging stops from 1% to 83%, with a total charging time of 27 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 8 hours and 51 minutes.
+This journey would require two charging stops from 3% to 71%, with a total charging time of 31 minutes.

 ### Onboard Charger